SIZE GUIDE

 Step 1

-Place a piece of paper on the floor against the wall.
+Place a piece of paper on the floor against a wall.
 Make sure the paper is larger than your foot and that the wall is flat.

 -